-Mark currently serves the larger church as a member of the Commission on Ministry, as chair of the diocesan Examining Chaplains, and as Dean of Deanery IV.
-Presently, he is a member of the board of directors of Campbell Hall, an Episcopal Day School for students in kindergarten through grade 12, located in Studio City.
+Mark currently serves as a member of the board of directors of Campbell Hall, an Episcopal Day School for students in kindergarten through grade 12, located in Studio City.
+He has also served the larger church as a member of the Commission on Ministry, as chair of the diocesan Examining Chaplains, and as Dean of Deanery IV.
 Additionally, for seven years Mark was a member of the board of directors of The Gooden Center in Pasadena, an institution dedicated to helping men achieve lasting sobriety.
 Mark is married to Shelley Filip Weitzel, a life-long member of Saint Mark’s.
 They are parents to Rebecca and Benjamin and live in Glendale with Blue, their English Cream Retriever.

 email@example.com | 818.240.3860 ext 104

 The Rev'd Susie Fowler was ordained a vocational deacon in May, 2008.
 She has been the Head of School at Saint Mark's Preschool since August 2005.
 Susie is also engaged in the oversight of a variety of parish ministries, including outreach, Sunday School and Youth, general ministry and volunteer development, and relationship in Haiti among other things.
 She serves on the Deacons' Council for the Diocese of Los Angeles; the Commission on Ministry; the Sanctuary Task Force of the Diocese; and the Advisory Board for Communitas Initiative, an interdenominational and interfaith nonprofit organization in Glendale.

 Susie is the mother of three daughters (Stephanie, Gwendolyn and Gracie), two dogs (Mercy and Chaddles) and Marilyn the fuzzy white cat.